When things get tough, we have to trust the systems we created and let them carry us through.

 Trust the System

-If you are reading this to hear some sage wisdom or advice, then you will be sorely disappointed.
+If you are reading this to hear some sage wisdom or advice, you will be sorely disappointed.
 The fact is that there are no good answers.
 The only thing I can tell you is what I am telling myself.
 Stick to my budget.
 Keep on saving as much as I can.
-I have to trust the budget system that I set up- which includes room for saving and spending.
-I have to live my life now without being overly worried about the future but also plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).
+I have to trust the budget system that I set up, which includes room for saving and spending.
+I have to live my life now without being overly worried about the future and plan and prepare for a darker tomorrow (and be pleasantly surprised if it turns out OK).

 Follow the Rules

 What are you doing now?
-Are you throwing all the personal finance rules out of the window or are you sticking to the tried-and-true methods?
+Are you throwing all the personal finance rules out of the window, or are you sticking to the tried-and-true methods?

 7 thoughts on “Trusting the System I Created”

 THIS is definitely the time when “the system”, as you said, gets tested.
 We’re right there with you!
 Know that you’ve got the plan together, an emergency fund (for times like these!), and indeed – trust it’ll work out.
 Jenni and I just finished working through our budget details from last year and have been thinking ahead beyond 2020, trying to incorporate the pandemic in our plans.
 It’s rough, but reassuring to think through it all and have a plan!
 She’s even in the middle of making a transition to part-time!

 As a teacher, I can tell you not stress out over homeschooling.
 Our days are filled with assemblies, electives, recess, etc. that take time away from the actual classroom.
 You do not need to fill up every minute with learning.
 Just work on the basics and teach them real life skills that come up naturally throughout the day.
 We will get them back on track when schools reopen.
 And there are tons of free resources online so use those.